andras-simonyi/citeproc-org/README.md

 rendering for non-LaTeX org-mode export backends with citeproc-el and exported org-ref citation links are rendered in the default Chicago author-date CSL style during export.
-The handling of citation links during LaTeX export does not change, they continue to be rendered with BibTeX.
+The handling of citation links during LaTeX export does not change, they continue to be rendered with BibTeX/BibLaTeX.

 ### Setting the CSL style